 Chinese Herb Formula

-Traditional Chinese Medicine practitioners use herbs in formulations to create a balanced, synergistic effect that reflects the holistic nature of the diagnosis.
-Generally speaking, Traditional Chinese Medicine practitioners use herbs that originally come from whole grasses, roots, stems, leaves, flowers, barks and fruits.
-When you visit a Traditional Chinese Medicine practitioner, an herbal formula which contains many different herbs may be prescribed.
+TCM practitioners use herbs in formulations to create a balanced, synergistic effect that reflects the holistic nature of the diagnosis.
+Generally speaking, TCM practitioners use herbs that originally come from whole grasses, roots, stems, leaves, flowers, barks and fruits.
+When you visit a TCM practitioner, an herbal formula which contains many different herbs may be prescribed.
 The combination of herbs to create a formula is one of the main differences between the western and eastern point of views.
 There are hundreds of traditional Chinese herbal formulas for one single medical condition.
-The formula is modified by the Traditional Chinese Medicine practitioner to suit the condition and constitution of each patient, making each formulation highly individualized.
+The formula is modified by the TCM practitioner to suit the condition and constitution of each patient, making each formulation highly individualized.

 Chinese herbal products are available in the market in many forms, such as tea, extract, powder, capsule, juice, oil and supplement.
 Capsule is probably the most widely used form of Chinese herbal medicine in western countries.
 In United States, many Chinese herbal products are considered as dietary supplements.
 The U.S. Food and Drug Administration (FDA) regulations for dietary supplements are not the same as those for prescribed drugs.
 The regulations for dietary supplements are not as strict as prescribed drugs.
 There have been reports of herbal products being contaminated with drugs, toxins, heavy metals or herbs not listed in the ingredients.
 It is very important that you purchase herbal products that have been certified.
 There are Chinese herbal products that are certified by Chinese Medicines testing services or organic certification agencies.